-Making their first appearance at the Florida Keys Celtic Festival are acclaimed vocalist Brendan Nolan and multi-instrumentalist Colin Farrell.
+Making their second appearance at the Florida Keys Celtic Festival are acclaimed vocalist Brendan Nolan and multi-instrumentalist Colin Farrell.
 Nolan, a true Dubliner, is known for both his songwriting as well as his interpretations of traditional Irish songs and is a renowned guitarist and bodhrán player.
 He maintains a very active touring schedule in the US and Canada, appearing in numerous Celtic festivals, and has released seven studio albums.His eighth album, “Live at the Side Door,” was recorded with Farrell.
 Farrell started playing fiddle and tinwhistle from an early age, winning numerous titles for his instrumental prowess.
 He has since made his mark touring and recording with an array of internationally-known musicians, including, currently, the band Lúnasa.
 He has recorded two critically-acclaimed albums, his latest recognized as Instrumental Album of the year by liveIreland.
 Read their full bio.

 Drake Irish Dance, one of the most prestigious Irish Dance Schools in the United States, was founded in 1990 by Dublin Ireland native, Karl Drake.
 Since its founding, Drake Irish Dance has branched out across the southeastern United States and expanded into Mexico and China.
 Drake Irish Dancers have a record of competitive achievements, including Regional and National Champions as well as World Medal holders.
 In addition to their numerous American performances, The Drake Irish Dance Troupe has travelled all the wayto China, performing at Shanghai Oriental Arts Centre and Beijing’s Forbidden City.
 Drake Irish Dance Fort Lauderdale includes Regional and National Championship medal-holders and World Championship qualifiers.
 They are led by Christina Deacy, TCRG, herself a Southern Region Champion who has placed at both Nationals and Worlds.